greenplum-db/gpdb/src/backend/cdb/motion/README.ic-proxy.md

 routing the data to the target backend, this could save some memory copying, as well as reduce the latency.

+XXX: when packet compression is used, data stream compression methods should be used.

 ### Control message

 Besides the data there are also control messages: